cncf/memorials/han-kang.md

 Before he left Google last year, we had a coffee chat to reflect on his time there, and I asked for his advice.
 He was always so generous with his wisdom and support.

 Han, you were a wonderful colleague and a dear friend.
 Your passion, brilliance, and kindness have left a lasting impact on everyone who had the privilege of knowing you.
 You will be deeply missed.
 Rest in peace, my friend.

+## Catherine Fang

+I wish it were still Summer, not just for the warmth of the weather, but because you would still be here with us.

+I am eternally grateful for your mentorship from day one.
+You generously shared many technical books with me, including the one about "15 great programmers and computer scientists".
+I remember you mentioning your incredible memory—how you could remember all the details after just one read.
+To me, you are one of the Kubernetes great programmers.
+No matter how challenging the problem, you always found the optimal and creative solution.
+More than that, you were a dedicated friend, always there to unblock, encourage, and support us.

+We discussed running sometimes; you mentioned completing several half-marathons years ago.
+I was looking forward to sharing and boasting about my half-marathon achievement this October, but sadly, there was no chance.

+When evening approaches and I look up, I know you are one of the brightest stars, illuminating the path for our future.